 We can’t serve our communities, save lives and achieve better outcomes by doing it alone.
 Working closely with community members and organisations, and with our partners in the health and emergency services sectors makes a real difference.

-Ambulance Victoria Auxiliaries have a proud history that dates back 100 years.
-The first Ambulance Auxiliary was established in Maryborough and we now have nearly 800 volunteers across 70 locations throughout Victoria.
+Ambulance Victoria Auxiliaries have a proud history that dates back more than 100 years.
+The first Ambulance Auxiliary was established in Maryborough in 1918 and we now have nearly 400 volunteers across over 40 locations throughout Victoria.

 Auxiliary members are part of an extremely important group of volunteers who have, in many instances, been the primary motivators and shouldered the responsibility for their local communities to obtain an ambulance service.